Quodatum/xqlint/Readme.md

 # XQLint

-This is a fork of the marvelous wcandillon/xqlint https://github.com/wcandillon/xqlint.
-The goal is to focus on support current versionsof BaseX.
+This is a fork of the marvelous [wcandillon/xqlint](https://github.com/wcandillon/xqlint).
+The goal is to support browser hosted XQuery code editing for current versions (9.6) of BaseX.

+Two  where this can be used are the [Ace editor](https://github.com/ajaxorg/ace) and VS code extension DotJoshJohnson's [XML tools](https://github.com/DotJoshJohnson/vscode-xml)

 ## Dev

-##Generate parsers
+## Generate parsers

 `grunt parsers`